-- 3) Work with external media sources to inform the community on a local, statewide, and national level of the EVPSA office's campaigns and efforts via media advisories, press releases, and any other mediums of communication. - N) The EVPSA Office Interns shall: - 1) Perform tasks assigned to them by the EVPSA office's chief of staff. - 2) If selected to be the voter Registration Intern: - a) Shall work with the Voter Registration Volunteer Coalition and the Office of Student Life to help facilitate voter registration on a campus-wide level. - 3) Attend all EVPSA office staff meetings. - 4) Serve at least three (3) office hours per week. - 5) Serve a term of one (1) academic year.
+- 3) Be responsible for updating the EVPSA website on a daily basis in order to keep students will informed of all current events pertaining to the University of California, both on and off campus. - 4) Serve a term of one (1)d academic year. - G) The EVPSA Office Interns shall: - 1) Perform tasks assigned to them by the EVPSA office's chief of staff. - 2) If selected to be the voter Registration Intern: - a) Shall work with the Voter Registration Volunteer Coalition and the Office of Student Life to help facilitate voter registration on a campus-wide level. - 3) Attend all EVPSA office staff meetings. - 4) Serve at least three (3) office hours per week. - 5) Serve a term of one (1) academic year.